A Genus-two Surface Code: Unit of the genus-two code

 allow us to ascertain the code distance, where $C_{ab}$ is a Hermitian matrix.
+The Knill-Laflamme condition is a necessary condition for the code to correct errors $\{E_a\}$.
+It is also a sufficient condition.
+Two errors acting on a code may annihilate a codeword ($\bra{\psi_i}E_a^\dagger E_b\ket{\psi_j}=0$) iff $C_{ab}$ does not have a maximum rank.
+A code for which $C_{ab}$ is (not) singular is (\textit{non})\textit{degenerate} code \cite{gottesman1997stabilizer}.
 The weight of the shortest $\textit{E}$ in the group containing all stabilizers and codewords for which \eqref{eq:knill-laflamme} does not hold gives the distance of the code.
 For the code in Fig. \ref{fig:G2}, this weight is found to be two, and hence the distance of the code is two.
 Therefore, this is a $[[6,2,2]]$ code.
 It can provide two encryptions and single-qubit error detection but no correction.